Contact: haiminhu (at) seas.upenn.edu

 My research is mainly focused on model predictive control (MPC), with application to robotic and cyber-physical systems.

 I worked as a research assistant at Chinese Academy of Sciences (Shanghai) from 2015 to 2017, focusing on robot mapping.
 I joined the group of Prof. Boris Houska at ShanghaiTech University in 2017, and started to explore the area of tube-based robust MPC.
 During Summer 2017, I did my research internship at the University of Padova and the National Institute for Nuclear Physics (INFN), Italy, where I contributed to the Fermi-LAT project under the supervision of Prof. Denis Bastieri.
 From 2017 to 2018 I was a research assistant in the Hybrid Systems Lab at UC Berkeley, advised by Prof. Claire Tomlin.

 Outside of research, I like to play video games, watch movies and travel around the world.
 Photography has been my hobby for years.

 I’m looking for PhD positions starting Spring or Fall 2020.
 Please feel free to contact me if you are interested in hiring me.
 Many thanks!

-New paper: Tuning Communication Latency for Distributed Model Predictive Control (Haimin Hu, Konstantinos Gatsis, Manfred Morari and George J. Pappas) submitted to NecSys 2019!
+New paper: Tuning Communication Latency for Distributed Model Predictive Control (Haimin Hu, Konstantinos Gatsis, Manfred Morari and George J. Pappas) accepted by NecSys 2019!